 How To Perform the Hairline Gender Test

-Look at the nape (back) of your youngest or current child’s neck to see their hairline.
+1. Find the hairline.
+Look at the nape (back) of your youngest or current child’s neck, and lift their hair so that you can clearly see their hairline.

-Hairline is straight across: If your child’s hair lies flat and straight across the back of their neck, you’ll supposedly be welcoming a baby of the same gender.
+• Flat and straight across the back of their neck: You’ll supposedly be welcoming a baby of the same gender.

 If your own male toddler (or a friend’s male toddler) has a keen interest in your bump, you’re said to be carrying a girl, but if they show no/little interest, you’re having a boy.

-On the flip side, a female toddler will get excited around your bump if you have a boy on the way but blank the bump if it’s a girl!
+On the flip side, a female toddler will get excited around your bump if you have a boy on the way but will ignore it if the baby’s a girl!

 The Key Test